maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 Ray tracing is the process of simulating light paths from reality.
 In reality, billions of rays get shot around you and at some point, hit your eyes.
 Up to today, simulating this process is one of the most expensive tasks in computer science and an ongoing research area.

 Previously, if you were interested in modern ray tracing, then you had a giant chunk of learning material in front of you.
-Modern graphics APIs became a lot more complicated to work with and ray tracing was only available for such APIs.
+Modern graphics APIs became a lot more complicated to work with and ray tracing was only available for these APIs.
 You had to spend a lot time learning about them, before you could even start about the ray tracing topic itself.

 **Note**: If you're not the owner of a RTX card, but have a GTX 1060+ around, then you are one of the lucky guys who can test ray tracing without the need to buy one of those more expensive cards.

 ## Luckily, there is WebGPU
 WebGPU is the successor to WebGL and combines multiple graphics APIs into one, standardized API.
-It is said, that WebGPU's API is a mixture of Apple's Metal API and parts of the Vulkan API, but a lot more easier to work with.
+It is said, that WebGPU's API is a mixture of Apple's Metal API and parts of the Vulkan API, but a lot more straightforward to work with.

 Some WebGPU implementations come with multiple rendering backends, such as D3D12, Vulkan, Metal and OpenGL.
 Depending on the user's setup, one of these backends get used, preferably the fastest one with the most reliability for the platform.
 The commands sent to WebGPU then get translated into one of these backends.